opus-online/yii2-base/README.md

 * BlameableBehavior - auto-fills `created_by` and `updated_by` fields
 * SafeSaverBehavior - provides `saveSafe($attributes)` method to AR models
 * TimestampBehavior - auto-fills `created_at` and `updated_at` fields
+* QueryLanguageBehaviour - adds functionality to generate links with query languages with ease
+* ResponseFormatBehavior - auto-assigns responseType according to response header in Response object

 Running tests
 -------------